Updated: September 30, 2017

 - Take a Minibus – you can also stay in front of St. William’s Cathedral and wait for a minibus bound to Bontoc, Mountain Province.
 The fare costs at ₱130.
-Just tell the driver that you will alight in Barangay Bugnay in Tinglayan.
+Just inform the driver that you will alight in Barangay Bugnay in Tinglayan.

-WARNING: The route from Tabuk City to Tinglayan is considered perilous because of its tortuous highways, roads with absent guard rails and deep canyons waiting for a vehicle to dive into.
+WARNING: The route from Tabuk City to Tinglayan is considered perilous because of its tortuous highways, roads with absent guard rails, and deep canyons; waiting for a vehicle to dive into.
 Just look into the photographs I took during our top load ride.

 The experience is both a mixture of fear and amazement.
-Without minding the danger, I just enjoyed the view of towering mountains, endless forests and cool winds brushing off our body.
+Without minding the danger, I just enjoyed the view of towering mountains, endless forests, and cool winds brushing off our body.

 FRIENDLY REMINDERS FOR RIDING A TOP LOAD JEEP